Bucks County Neighborhood Guide to New Hope

 The first thing you’ll notice when you step onto the sidewalk in New Hope is that there’s no way you’re going to see it all in one day.
 Sure, you could walk all the streets and get a general feel for the layout of the town.
 But the true spirit of New Hope is a many-layered thing full of nuance.
-And to really get to know it requires time, and time probably means more than one trip.
-Perhaps that’s why the riverside town is bustling even in the coldest, winter months.
-Visitors return again and again, each time hoping to peel back a new, more interesting layer.
+To really get to know it requires time, and time probably means more than one trip.
+Perhaps that’s why the riverside town is bustling even in the coldest winter months.
+Visitors return again and again, each time hoping to peel back a new layer.
 Or maybe, it’s just the amazing food.
 Either way, a trip to this Bucks County town never disappoints.

 Retail and Restaurants

 Once known for its extensive antique offerings, New Hope’s business district has since morphed into a sort of grab-bag of treasures.
-You’ll find everything from designer clothes to nostalgic/retro wares in their many shops and boutiques, and then likely return to the same store weeks later to find something entirely new and equally as exciting.
+You’ll find everything from designer clothes to nostalgic/retro wares in their many shops and boutiques, and then likely return to the same store weeks later to find something new entirely, but equally as exciting.

 The town’s diversity allows you to shop for African masks, vintage clothes, comics and more without ever stepping a toe beyond the state line.
 And what’s more, the value they place on shopping local and hand-made is unmatched.
-For every commercial item sold, there’s usually at least two locally-made alternatives nearby.
+For every commercial item sold, there are usually at least two locally-made alternatives nearby.
 Take food, for example.
 Yes, they have a Starbucks (who doesn’t?) but they also have SkyRoast Coffee, a small-batch, artisan coffee roaster serving their own fresh-roasted coffee and locally baked pastries.

 At Ferry Market, you’ll find over 13 unique, local businesses under one (beautifully modern) roof.
-Their mini-restaurants are essentially smaller versions of popular, local eateries and are the epitome of the “shop small/support local” movement.
+The mini-restaurants housed within are essentially smaller versions of popular, local eateries and are the epitome of the “shop small/support local” movement.